Guide / Disneyland Resort

 Villains Grove lighting inside Redwood Creek Challenge Trail during Oogie Boogie Bash

-The parade is the best anchor for a first party night.
+If the parade runs, it is the obvious anchor for a first party night.
 Pick a viewing time, then build Treat Trails, Villains Grove, food, and rides around that.
-Otherwise the party can turn into a lot of walking with candy in your hand and no real plan.
+If Madame Leota's street party is the main street entertainment, plan for that show stop instead.

 Frightfully Fun Parade during Oogie Boogie Bash at Disney California Adventure